apollo

 Yes, Solonex Tablet may cause liver problems in some patients.
 However, please consult your doctor if you notice symptoms such as yellowing of eyes or skin, dark urine, pale stools, weakness, loss of appetite, nausea or vomiting.
 Your doctor may monitor your liver function while on treatment with Solonex Tablet .

-Please do not stop taking Solonex Tablet suddenly without consulting your doctor as it may cause withdrawal symptoms such as irritation, nervousness, difficulty in sleeping, headache or having more dreams.
-Therefore, take Solonex Tablet for as long as your doctor has prescribed it, and if you experience any difficulty while taking Solonex Tablet , please consult your doctor.
+Please do not stop taking Solonex Tablet suddenly without consulting your doctor, as it may cause withdrawal symptoms such as irritation, nervousness, difficulty sleeping, headache or having more dreams.
+Therefore, take Solonex Tablet for as long as your doctor has prescribed it.
+If you experience any difficulty while taking Solonex Tablet , please consult your doctor.

-Solonex Tablet is not recommended for patients suffering from fits as it may increase the risk of recurring fits.
+Solonex Tablet is not recommended for patients experiencing seizures, as it may increase the risk of recurring seizures.
 Therefore, it is advised to inform your doctor if you have a history of fits before taking Solonex Tablet .

-Inform your doctor if your symptoms are not relieved after completing the full course of Solonex Tablet .
+Inform your doctor if your symptoms persist or worsen after completing the full course of Solonex Tablet .
 If you notice any undesirable effects that bother you while taking Solonex Tablet , consult your doctor.

-If you miss taking a dose Solonex Tablet , then take it as soon as you remember and if it is the time for the next dose, skip the missed dose and continue with the regular dose.
-Avoid taking more to make up for the missed one.
+If you miss taking a dose of Solonex Tablet , then take it as soon as you remember.
+However, if it is time for the next dose, skip the missed dose and continue with the regular dose.
+Avoid taking a double dose to make up for the missed one.

-Solonex Tablet causes side effects such as fever, dizziness, nausea, stomach upset, loss of appetite, constipation, tiredness, and numbness in feet or hands.
-Most of these are temporary and do not require any medical attention, as they will gradually reduce over time.
-Please, contact a doctor if these persist for longer durations.
+Solonex Tablet may cause side effects such as fever, dizziness, nausea, stomach upset, loss of appetite, constipation, tiredness, and numbness in the feet or hands.
+Most of these side effects are temporary and do not require any medical attention, as they will gradually reduce over time.
+However, contact your doctor if the side effects persist or worsen.

 Country of origin